-All payrolls were approved by the Superintendent and were certified by the President of the Board and Board Secretary/School Business Administrator.
+All payrolls were approved by the Superintendent and were certified by the President of the Board, and the Board Secretary/Business Administrator.

 Salary withholdings were promptly remitted to the proper agencies, including health benefits withholding due to the current fund.